 Brain and Perception Changes

-I use a white textile background to create a fluid image metaphorically representing the visible and invisible changes in the brain, personality, and communication patterns.
-I choose to portray the brain as a vase, depicting it as a valuable object that can reflect life's experiences and envision a better world.
+I utilize a white textile background as a fluid metaphor for the visible and invisible changes in the brain and personality.
+I chose to portray the brain as a vase—representing it as a precious, fragile vessel that holds the weight of life’s experiences while still envisioning a better world.

 Re: Turning the stories